 The Company recognized the value of the effect of a down round feature related to our Series A and C warrants when triggered.
 Upon the occurrence of the triggering event that resulted in a reduction of the strike price, the Company measured the value of the effect of the feature as the difference between the fair value of the warrants without the down round feature or before the strike price reduction and the fair value of the warrants with a strike price corresponding to the reduced strike price upon the down round feature being triggered.
-Accordingly, the Company recognized deemed dividend of \$391,749 and a corresponding reduction of income available to common stockholders upon the alternate cashless exercise of these warrants.
+Accordingly, the Company recognized deemed dividend of \$700,340 and \$391,749 and a corresponding reduction of income available to common stockholders upon the alternate cashless exercise of these warrants during the years ended June 30, 2022 and 2021, respectively.